W136648 - Early Childhood Educator

 Skills You Might Learn

-- Hands-on practical experience
+• Hands-on practical experience.

-- Observing and learning from industry qualified and experienced professionals
+• Observing and learning from industry qualified and experienced professionals.

-- Working in real-life scenarios and environments
+• Working in real-life scenarios.

 Typical Tasks & Duties

 Students will assist Qualified Educators in a broad range of programs delivered within the Early Years Centre.
+The student will support educators in providing care and education to young children in a childcare setting.
+They work under the supervision of a lead teacher including assistant educator, education assistant or childcare assistant.

-Students tasks and duties may include but are not limited to:
+Students tasks and duties may include:

-- Communicating in the Workplace.
+- Communicating with work colleagues in the workplace.

 - Supervision of safe play activities.